quentincloudsnow/quentin/DocIntel.md

 Many organizations today use simple optical character recognition (OCR) solutions to extract data from documents that requires significant manual configuration, and also often requires manual changes as the documents evolve.
 Document Intelligence extends beyond the simple OCR by using ML to identify, understand, and extract text and data from documents.
 This enables you to accurately automate document processing and accurately extract information from documents, even when the documents have varied text, data, and templates.

-We added this capability on the platform so the data extraction from documents can easily be done but also for our customer to be able to do this from within their own Workflows on the plateform.
+We added this capability on the platform so the data extraction from documents can easily be done but also for our customer to be able to do this from within their own Workflows on the platform.
 A lot of processes still involve digital documents, this can be a useful capability as organisation are progressing on their hyperautomation journey.

 ## Goal

-In this exercice we are going over a use case of a fictitious organization called **ACME**.
+In this exercise we are going over a use case of a fictitious organization called **ACME**.
 ACME is growing very fast and hiring a lot of new employees.
-The HR team has submitted an Automation Idea in Automation Center to automate the Onboarding process of new hire.
-ACME's Automation COE has agreed to automate that process and use Document Intelligence to help with automate.
+The HR team has submitted an Automation request in Automation Center to automate the Onboarding process of new hire.
+ACME's Automation COE has agreed to automate that process and use Document Intelligence to  add some automation.
 One step of this process is called **Setup Direct Deposit**.
-We are going to focus for this exercice on this part.
+We are going to focus for this exercise on this part.
 The current process is manual and done via email.
 Payroll Operation team request the employee to submit a **VOID Check** via email, then upon reception of that email Payroll manually extracts the banking information from the VOID Check and has to perform data entry operations with that data to setup the direct deposit for the new employee.
-In this exercice we are going to review how this the data extraction can be automated, and in the following exercice we will see how we can automate the Data Validation and Data Entry for this data using Integration Hub and RPA Hub.
+In this exercise we are going to review how this the data extraction can be automated, and in the following exercise we will see how we can automate the Data Validation and Data Entry for this data using Integration Hub and RPA Hub.

 1. Log in to your instance as **Admin**